m0ham3dx/mx-Quantum-Computing-Primer/README.md

 <i>Fig 2: Current landscape of understanding of physics</i>
 </p>

 Fig 2 - Illustrates the evolution of our understanding of physics.
 Until more recent times due to the advancement of experimental technologies, *Quantum Theories* are only now being observed & proved.
-Please note that their are active efforts of utilizing the Quantum Phenomenon for computing purposes, but our general understanding of it is quite poor
+Please note that their are active efforts of utilizing the Quantum Phenomenon for computing purposes, but our general understanding of it is quite poor.

 ```mermaid
 flowchart TD